danielfett/draft-dpop/main.md

 described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+This specification uses the Augmented Backus-Naur Form (ABNF) notation of [@!RFC5234], extended with the notation for case-sensitivity in strings defined in [RFC7405].

 This specification uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization endpoint",